 Through this clinical experience students are able to develop and refine a variety of interpersonal skills that are important to effective problem solving and practical lawyering.
 In particular, they explore the rapidly developing field of alternative dispute resolution and contemporary law practice with its emphasis on settlement.
 As part of the classroom component of this clinic, students are also gain an understanding of the current expansion in Online Dispute Resolution (ODR).
 In addition to its education mission, the clinic also provides public service by its assistance to the courts and local agencies.

-The Mediation Clinic is now partnering with the regional Houston office of the Equal Employment Opportunity Commission to offer clinic students a rare opportunity to gain experience mediating Federal employment disputes.
+The Mediation Clinic also partners with the Equal Employment Opportunity Commission to offer clinic students a rare opportunity to gain experience mediating Federal employment disputes.
 These disputes involve charges of race, sex, color, religion, national origin, retaliation, age, and/or disability discrimination.
-Since the partnership began in 2012, our Mediation Clinic students have mediated 52 EEOC mediations totaling more than $340,000 in monetary relief.
+Since the partnership began in 2012, our Mediation Clinic students have mediated 62 EEOC mediations totaling almost $500,000 in monetary relief.
 Students are also responsible for scheduling their own EEOC mediations, which presents an added opportunity to interact with lawyers in advance of the session.
 If you are interested in learning more about this exciting opportunity, please contact Debra Berman at firstname.lastname@example.org or call 713-646-2997.